sailfishos-chum/main/README.md

 The overall process is as follows.
 1. For the initial submission of a software package:
    - Make your software package successfully compile at the Sailfish&nbsp;OS OBS.
-   - Submit your package to the SailfishOS:Chum testing repository `sailfishos:chum:testing` by using the "Submit package" action of OBS.
+   - Submit your package to the SailfishOS:Chum:Testing repository `sailfishos:chum:testing` by using the "Submit package" action of OBS.
 A version has to be specified when submitting.
-   - The `sailfishos:chum:testing` maintainers will accept or reject your request and check if your software package successfully builds at the SailfishOS:Chum testing repository.
+   - The `sailfishos:chum:testing` maintainers will accept or reject your request and check if your software package successfully builds at the SailfishOS:Chum:Testing repository.
 If all is fine, the package will be promoted to the main `sailfishos:chum` repository by the SailfishOS:Chum maintainers.
 If something went wrong, you will be notified to resolve the issue.
 2. After a successful initial submission, you will be made maintainer of your software package in the `sailfishos:chum:testing` repository, which allows you to handle updates in a simplified manner:
    - For updating your package, prepare the source, then update the version information accordingly in the OBS service file `_service` at `sailfishos:chum:testing`: This will trigger a new build at OBS.
-   - Check that your software package successfully builds at the SailfishOS:Chum testing repository.
+   - Check that your software package successfully builds at the SailfishOS:Chum:Testing repository.
 Note that this needs some patience and might require reloading the browser window or using `osc blt` at the command line to observe that OBS progresses.
    - Ultimately use the "Submit package" action to trigger promoting your package from `sailfishos:chum:testing` to `sailfishos:chum`: Fill the form with `sailfishos:chum` as the target repository, the target package field shall be left empty to reuse the existing name at `sailfishos:chum:testing` and the description can be left empty, as it is a free text field only for this submit request.

 As a reference, see the [maintainer's tasks](Maintainer.md) document for a list of checks and balances performed by the SailfishOS:Chum maintainers.